gauteh/vim-evince-synctex/README.md

 # Vim <-> Evince forward and backward search for vim-latexsuite and VimTex

+* Only works on GVIM at the moment.

 # Installation

 Should work with standard plugin managers.